EmPuiquin24/Automatizating-adding-in-Bulk/README.md

 The output will be:

-!addbulk "parameter" = "item
+!addbulk "parameter" = "item"

-"parameter" = "item
-"parameter" = "item
-"parameter" = "item
+"parameter" = "item"

-"parameter" = "item
+"parameter" = "item"

 .

 .

 .

 Remember that !addbulk command only works for more than 1  item.